K-Cully/performance-of-microservices/ClusterEmulator/Service.Simulation/Processors/Processor.md

 # Processor

 ## Description
+A Processor organises the flow of control for a given service request.<br/>
-A Processor is a named entity that is called via the service API (e.g. https://contoso.com:8008/api/ServiceName/ProcessorName) and organises the flow of control for a given service request.
+It is a named entity that is called via the service API (e.g. https://contoso.com:8008/api/ServiceName/ProcessorName).<br/>
-Multiple processors may be defined for a service to facilitate different API requests yielding different service actions.
+Multiple processors may be defined for a service to facilitate different API requests yielding different service actions.<br/>
 A processor allows the configuration of simulated latency, response sizes and an ordered list of steps to execute.

-A processor will always return one of the following:
+### Processor response codes

 | Response Code | Reason        |
 | ------------- |:------------- |